 - Respect the current process, roles, and responsibilities – There is no need to make immediate changes to processes, roles, and responsibilities.
 Kanban encourages incremental change.

-- Encourage acts of leadership at all levels – Kanban promotes leadership and decision making at all levels.
+- Encourage acts of leadership at all levels – Kanban promotes leadership and decision-making at all levels.

-Origins of Kanban
+The Origins of Kanban

 Kanban was developed by Toyota engineers in the 1950s to manage the flow of parts through their production system.